FuelLabs/sway-applications/fractional-NFT/SPECIFICATION.md

 1. Allows for a user to lock their NFT and mint fractionalized tokens if
     1. The contract is approved to transfer the NFT

-#### `set_owner()`
+#### `set_admin()`

-1. Allows for the contract owner to change the user which may withdraw the underlying NFT
+1. Allows for the contract admin to change the user which may withdraw the underlying NFT

 #### `withdraw()`

-1. Allows for the contract owner to unlock and regain ownership of the NFT if
+1. Allows for the contract admin to unlock and regain ownership of the NFT if
     1. All fractionalized tokens are sent to and owned by the Fractional-NFT contract

 ### State Checks